kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-nest-wallet.md

 ## Synchronizing the Blockchain

-Nest Wallet automatically synchronizes from a Public Node, ensuring that you quickly sync with the network and that excessive storage is not used up.
+Nest Wallet automatically synchronizes from a remote node, ensuring that you quickly sync with the network and that excessive storage is not used up.

 If you would rather sync from a local copy of the blockchain, select `Local blockchain` before opening your wallet.